cosmic-utils/.github/profile/README.md

 Extra applications include:

+- COSMIC Ext Weather :  Weather app written in Rust and libcosmic.
 - Tweaks for COSMIC™ : A tweaking tool for the COSMIC™ desktop.
 - WebApps :  Web applications at your fingertips.